billynewport/datasurface/docs/yellow_dp/HOWTO_Implement_SQLMergeIngestion.md

 **Current Status**: The foundation for SQLMergeIngestion is fully operational!
 The system now:
 - ✅ Detects when a platform is not in the Primary Ingestion Platform list
-- ✅ Dynamically creates SQLMergeIngestion commands at runtime in both Job constructors and DAG generation
+- ✅ Dynamically creates SQLMergeIngestion commands at runtime in job main functions and DAG generation
 - ✅ Resolves primary platform connections and credentials
 - ✅ Automatically replaces store commands with effective commands throughout the pipeline
 - ✅ Uses type-safe `IngestionType` enum for maintainable code